cultivate-hfc/gfc-api-docs/source/includes/_memberships.md

 include_profile_question_responses | false | Passing "true" for this value will include profile questions and responses for each membership. created_before | none | Returns only memberships created before the passed time.
 Time should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00) created_after | none | Returns only memberships created after the passed time.
+Time should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00) update_before | none | Returns only memberships update before the passed time.
+Time should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00) update_after | none | Returns only memberships update after the passed time.
 Time should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00)

 ### Attribute Descriptions